Shanghai American School (Puxi Campus)

 Center for Inquiry & Design

-Our soaring new Center for Inquiry & Design in Puxi is a learning space unlike any other in Shanghai.
+Our soaring Center for Inquiry & Design in Puxi is a learning space unlike any other in Shanghai.
 The "CID" (as the students have named it) provides an interdisciplinary lab that combines science, chemistry and technology in one space; a maker space; and our Innovation Institute, which utilizes a project-based learning model, incorporating design thinking processes that empower students to address complex problems with no clear answers.

 Early Childhood Center

-The new pride and joy of our Pudong campus is our Early Childhood Center.
+The pride and joy of our Pudong campus is our Early Childhood Center.
 Here, every aspect has been designed to inspire young learners as they begin their educational journey.
 The teaching kitchen, the outdoor learning garden and collaborative learning spaces found throughout the center allows our teachers to bring the world to our students in unique ways.

 Outside our Classrooms